hypo69/hypo/docs/gemini/out/en/explainer/src/product/_doc/overwiev.md

 - `19.99`: A float representing a new price for a product field.

 **Data Flow and Relationships**:
-The example code demonstrates the interaction between `Product` and `ProductFields` classes.  `Product` interacts with `product_fields` through `ProductFields` to update product attributes.
+The example code demonStartes the interaction between `Product` and `ProductFields` classes.  `Product` interacts with `product_fields` through `ProductFields` to update product attributes.

 **Potential Errors or Areas for Improvement**: